-We now consider whether exercising jurisdiction over Ms. Possible "is consistent with traditional notions of fair play and substantial justice."
+We now consider whether exercising jurisdiction over Defendant Possible "is consistent with traditional notions of fair play and substantial justice."
 Int'l Shoe, 326 U.S. at 316.
 Given our above analysis, Ms. Possible must "make a 'compelling case' that the exercise of jurisdiction would violate traditional notions of fair play and substantial justice."
 Diamond Crystal Brands, Inc. v.
 Food Movers Int'l, Inc., 593 F.3d 1249, 1267 (11th Cir.
 2010) (quoting Burger King Corp. v.
 Rudzewicz, 471 U.S. 462, 477 (1985)).
 She cannot do so here.
 As other courts have recognized, "the national interest" of the United States in furthering the purposes of its securities laws supports an exercise of jurisdiction here.
 See, e.g., Pinker, 292 F.3d at 372-73.
 Additionally, Ms. Possible frequently travels to Ragnarok to promote her acting and brand, which undermines any argument that exercising jurisdiction would offend justice.
 See Curry v.
 Revolutions Labs., LLC, 949 F.3d 385, 402 (7th Cir.
 2020) (holding that "conducting business" in jurisdiction undercut any potential unfairness).
 It is not inconsistent with the interests of justice to subject Ms. Possible to Ragnarok's jurisdictional pull.

-For the reasons outlined above, the District Court's determination that it could not properly exercise personal jurisdiction over Ms. Possible was incorrect.
+For the reasons outlined above, the decision of the District Court that there is not personal jurisdiction over Ms. Possible was incorrect.